Earned Media Value: It’s Not The Right Metric for Measurement

 Earned Media Value is Highly Subjective

 Finally, EMV is highly subjective.
 This is because the value of each placement is determined by the person doing the calculation.
 And, as we all know, people are notoriously bad at estimating value.
 This means that the EMV of placement could be vastly different depending on who is doing the calculation.
 This subjectivity is compounded because there is no standard formula for calculating EMV.
-Each person can (and will) use their method to determine a placement’s value.
+As a result, each person can (and will) use their method to determine a placement’s value.

 So, what’s the bottom line?
 Earned Media Value is a flawed metric that should be avoided when measuring PR campaigns.
-If you’re looking for a way to measure your progress, focus on outcome-based metrics like sales or web traffic from earned media placements.
+Instead, if you’re looking for a way to measure your progress, focus on outcome-based metrics like sales or web traffic from earned media placements.

 The Data Behind Earned Media Value is Also Flawed

-The standard data point in measuring both Advertising Equivalent Value and Earned Media Value are impressions.
+Earned impressions are the standard data point in measuring both Advertising Equivalent Value and Earned Media Value.

-Most people calculate impressions using UVMs, which stands for unique visitors monthly.
-Most media monitoring platforms have integrations with SimilarWeb, SEMrush, or other web analytics platforms that provide this data type.
+Most people calculate earned impressions using UVMs, which stands for unique visitors monthly.
+Media monitoring platforms have integrations with SimilarWeb, SEMrush, or other web analytics platforms that provide this data type.

-However, the UVM metric measures web traffic at the domain level, not the article level.
-This means that the article you secured is one of the thousands of web pages on that media site.
+However, the UVM media metric equates to web traffic at the domain level, not the article level.
+This means the article you secured is one of the thousands of web pages on that media site.
 I’m not sure how many people know this.

 Let’s explore this further.